The Pre-Tribulation Rapture of the Saints

 We might take note that the Greek word for the phrase “falling away” is “apo-stasia”.
 This is derived from two Greek words “apo” and “stasia”.
 “Apo” is usually translated “from”, and “stasia” is where we get our word “stasis” as in “stationary”.
 So when we move “from” a “stationary” position, we call that a departure, like a departure from a train station.
 When troops are stationed in a certain city, but then they are called to move out, they depart from that location.
 The saints, like troops in a great war, for the moment are stationed in this world, but one day they will summond by the Commander in Chief, and will depart from this present world.

-A similar word is “ap-histemi”, which is a verb form of “apo-stasia”.
-It is derived from two Greek words, again “apo”, translated over 300 times as “from”, and “histemi” usually translated “stand”.
+The verb form of "apo-stasia" is “ap-histemi”, which is derived from two Greek words, again “apo”, translated over 300 times as “from”, and “histemi” usually translated “stand”.
 When we are standing, we are in stasis, or a stionary position.
-We might understand this to mean “stand away from”, but it is usually translated “depart” (10 times), but it is also translated one time as “fall away” like “apo-stasia” which is also translated one time as “falling away”.
+We might understand this to mean “stand away from”, but "ap-histemi" is usually translated “depart” (10 times), but it is also translated one time as “fall away” like “apo-stasia” which is also translated one time as “falling away”.

 Another similar word is “apo-stasion” which means to divorce.
 The idea is that of two people who are together and they separate, or depart from one another, or “fall away” from each other.